FranciscoOrdonez/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 2. Creating a DataFrame from a dictionary
 To convert our dictionary movie_dict to a pandas DataFrame, we will first need to import the library under its usual alias.
 We'll also want to inspect our DataFrame to ensure it was created correctly.
-View code[here](coding/create_df):
+View code[here](coding/create_df): years  durations
+0   2011        103
+1   2012        101
+2   2013         99
+3   2014        100
+4   2015        100
+5   2016         95
+6   2017         95
+7   2018         96
+8   2019         93
+9   2020         90

+3. A visual inspection of our data
+Alright, we now have a pandas DataFrame, the most common way to work with tabular data in Python.
+Now back to the task at hand.
+We want to follow up on our friend's assertion that movie lengths have been decreasing over time.
+A great place to start will be a visualization of the data.

+Given that the data is continuous, a line plot would be a good choice, with the dates represented along the x-axis and the average length in minutes along the y-axis.
+This will allow us to easily spot any trends in movie durations.
+There are many ways to visualize data in Python, but matploblib.pyplot is one of the most common packages to do so.
+View code [here](coding/visual_inspection):